pbustos97/linux/README.md

     - Inside of the `detect_vmx_features` function, copy the lines from `/* Pinbased controls */`to the `report_capability` line and paste it below the original lines until there are 5 copies of that function
     - Replace the parameters of `rdmsr` with the definitions for the copies
     - Replace the parameters of `report_capability` with the structs and their size
-18. Type `make` inside of the directory holding the `cmpe281-1.c` file
+18. Type `make` inside of the directory holding the `cmpe281-1.c` and 'Makefile' file
     - If there are errors make sure to fix them
 19. Make sure a `cmpe283-1.ko` file is in the directory and type `sudo insmod cmpe283-1.ko`
 20. Check if it installed properly with `sudo lsmod | grep cmpe283`
 21. Check the output with the command `sudo dmesg`
+22. Uninstall the module with `sudo rmmod cmpe281-1`